 By the late 1960s, Leonard said that his pet supplies business was generating more cash than it needed, and so diversification was a business imperative.
 “Real estate made sense because we could use our capital and it would be managed by a relatively small cadre of experienced people,” he said.
 Leonard saw beyond pets to property when he learned that a soggy, garbage-strewn piece of real estate in the Meadowlands area of New Jersey was for sale at a bargain rate of $13,000 an acre.
 “I thought I had seen the Next Coming,” he told the New York Times.
 Leonard said that people thought he was crazy for purchasing a 750-acre plot of land in New Jersey, which has long been famed for stench, chemical dumps, and bad jokes.

 Once again, his bold vision and penchant for risk-taking paid off, and this land formerly known for pig farms grew into the heart of one of America’s most profitable privately-owned real estate portfolios.
 The initial 750-acre land in Secaucus became Harmon Cove, considered one of the nation’s leading distribution locations, just outside of the Big Apple.
-Its proximity to Manhattan and both the New York and New Jersey Ports was a strategic goldmine, which became the country’s most powerful magnates for corporate development.
+Locating near Manhattan and both the New York and New Jersey Ports, which became one of the country’s most powerful magnates for corporate development, turned out to be a strategic goldmine.
 It drew hundreds of offices from Manhattan during the 1980s and raised the value of undeveloped Meadowlands property to more than $500,000 an acre.
 Harmon Cove gave birth to the phenomenon known as outlet mall shopping, and is still thriving as a destination for retail shopping.
 The nearby Harmon Meadow development is a 500-acre mixed-use project that provides premier office real estate in the New Jersey Meadowlands, with highly desirable transportation and amenities for its tenants.

 Leonard’s real estate investment instincts weren’t based on familiarity with the New Jersey landscape, but driven strictly by financial considerations.
 “With a little money, you could build a little building in New Jersey,” he said.
 “With a little money, you can’t build any building in New York.
 So we went the poor man’s route.”
 Leonard maximized profitability wherever he could.
 In 1972, he took the company public, selling shares at $22.75 apiece.
 Seven years later, he took Hartz private again over objections from a minority of shareholders.
 He shrewdly bought out the stockholders for $14.50 a share, folded Hartz Mountain into his privately owned real estate concern, and used his cash flow from pet wares to finance his vision of developing the Meadowlands.